Eli Kuslansky Select Work

 Time, Legacy, and Mortality — on being an artist

 Joseph Campbell wrote that the hero’s journey is circuitous, a process of spiritual and psychological growth that rarely follows a straight line.
-In my development as an artist, my path did not follow a straight line nor was I aimlessly wandering through a mythic loop chasing an ethereal dream.
+In my development as an artist, my path did not follow a straight line, nor was I chasing an ethereal dream through some mythic loop.
 My path was deliberate and accumulative, a measured process of tempering experience through sensibility, vision, craft, and risk translated into form.

 At its core, my work is an inquiry into perception, mortality, and the idea of God.
-Across painting, prints, sculpture, and installation, it engages the intangible forces that shape us: light, time, memory, joy, despair, and prayer.
-I am drawn to the threshold where the technical meets the mystical, where the visible meets the invisible, where control meets surrender, and where paradox remains unresolved.
+Across painting, prints, sculpture, and installation, it engages the intangible forces that shape us: light, time, memory, surrender, and grace.
+I am drawn to thresholds where precision meets mystery, the visible meets the invisible, certainty gives way to faith, and paradox remains unresolved.

-My practice moves between the sacred and the profane, the analog and digital, controlled and emergent, truth and fabrication.
-It examines how cultural memory, authorship, and historical authority are constructed, and how AI can act as a generative force multiplier, a challenge to authenticity, and a threat.
+My practice moves between the sacred and the profane.
+It examines how cultural memory, authorship, and historical authority are constructed.
 I am especially interested in invented narratives, fictional figures, and simulated artifacts that carry the aura of history while remaining untethered to fact.
-A controversial yet important conversation.

 Scroll to Top